Vast Moroccan solar power plant is hard act for Africa to follow

-OUARZAZATE, Morocco On the edge of the Sahara desert, Morocco is building one of the world's biggest solar power plants in a project largely funded by the European Union.
+OUARZAZATE, Morocco (Reuters) - On the edge of the Sahara desert, Morocco is building one of the world's biggest solar power plants in a project largely funded by the European Union.

 It is a hard success for other African nations to match as they seek to implement a new global deal to combat climate change.